GRV96/repr_rw/README.md

 `sys.modules` stores imported modules and packages for reuse, which makes them importable in all modules.
 Be careful when benefitting from this feature.
 Otherwise, `read_reprs` may raise a `ModuleNotFoundError`.

+Library `syspathmodif`, a dependency of `repr_rw`, offers function `sm_contains`, which indicates whether `sys.modules` contains the module or package given as argument.
+If `sm_contains` returns `True`, you can omit including the concerned module's or package's parent path in `sys.path`.

 ### Dependencies